patternfly/training-scenarios/html-css/module-1/step5-instructions.md

 &lt;/form&gt;
 </pre>

 c.
 Now that we have added the components let's add the layout class around all of the form components.
-For this scenario we should use the grid layout.
+For this scenario we should use the **grid layout**.
 Wrap all of the form components in a div with the class `pf-l-grid` to add the layout block.

 Hint: `<div class=”pf-l-grid”>`

 d.
 The next step is to wrap each form component in the class `pf-l-grid__item` to add the layout elements.
 In the grid layout, the layout elements represent the cells in the grid.
 Add `<div class=”pf-l-grid__item”></div>` around each form component.

 e.
 We want to modify this demo a little so that the form lays out better on the page.
 First add the modifier `pf-m-gutter` next to the class `pf-l-grid`, so that spacing is added between the `pf-l-grid__item` elements.

 Hint: `<div class=”pf-l-grid pf-m-gutter”>`

 f.
 Next we can add a modifier class to the `pf-l-grid__item` **element**  to control how many columns the element should span.
 To modify the width of a grid layout element use `pf-m-[number from 1 - 12]`.
 The number you use defines how many columns the element should span in a 12 column grid, and the numbers you use across a row should add up to 12.